 New products are developed to increase tourist sales.
 Develop new products for the local market.
 One chorabab weaver has had good success selling evening wraps to both markets.

-Ex-pat markets can be lucrative.
+Ex-pat markets can be very lucrative.
 Some stores in Cambodia sell to Cambodians living overseas via Facebook.
-These businesses survived the pandemic.
+They ship via DHL, and collect payments using transfer agents such as Wing.
+Not only did these businesses survive the pandemic, they appear to be doing better than everyone else!

 Some weavers move to distant provinces when they marry.
 One chorabab producer sends a loom with them; they return finished pieces to her via bus freight, and she sends thread back to them.